About Ligula Foundation

 Ligula Foundation may also donate money directly to other charitable organizations, such as for example the Red Cross or Save the Children, in the event of for example natural disasters and wars.
 Organizations such as the Children’s Cancer Foundation, SOS Children’s Villages and similar organization may also receive grants from the Foundation.
 This type of donations has been a big part of the Corporate Social Responsibility work which the companies in the Ligula Hospitality Group have done previously.
 The Group has of course also previously provided support to the victims of for example the tsunami in Asia, the war in Syria and other disasters which in one way or another have affected children and animals.

 Which projects should be supported are determined by the Board of the Foundation.
 The Board meets three to four times a year and consists of a maximum of five members with representatives from the Löffler family, related persons, as well as from the Ligula Hospitality Group.
-The founding members are Uwe Löffler (Chairman), Elisabeth Löffler (Deputy Chairman), Marita Ceder (Secretary) and Maria Bennelind (Member).
+The founding members are Uwe Löffler (Chairman), Elisabeth Löffler (Deputy Chairman) and Marita Ceder (Secretary).